c19witness/uk-covid19-inquiry/2023-11-01_module-2/2_Professor_David_Halpern.rst

 Again, very briefly, what was your understanding of Covid transmission at that stage, on 18 February?

 **Professor David Halpern**: Sir Chris very generously helped us, and we had that early briefing, particularly to understand what was the transmission mechanism.
-So, again, it might seem trivial and everything but if you think, for example, it's airborne, it may be different than if you think it's so-called fomite, when you cough it's on a surface --
+So, again, it might seem trivial and everything but if you think, for example, it's :outline:`airborne`, it may be different than if you think it's so-called fomite, when you cough it's on a surface --

 **Counsel Inquiry**: Yes?